 - 3 Tbsp Almond Oil

-- Fill bottle with Aloe Vera Gel (about 6-7 ounces)
+- Fill bottle with Aloe Vera Gel (about 6-7 ounces) I sometimes use Castile Soap instead and add water to fill the bottle!

 Note: It is tempting to make “batches” of shampoo so you have backups, but the aloe vera gel is not all that stable once you mix it with other ingredients.
 It is fine in this size bottle but don’t try to get fancy and make multiple bottles.
 You could save them in the fridge to extend the time, but generally it is best to make smaller bottles more frequently.